Google Antigravity

 - not a workspace

-- not an interface concept
+- not a modern interface

-- not something modern builders would use
+- not something builders would use

-🔍 Why People Are Suddenly Searching “Google Antigravity”
+Why People Are Searching “Google Antigravity” Now

 - a futuristic interface inside Google IDE AI